If conversion is so low, what ARE the benefits of social media for business?

 “…social media traffic has an average conversion rate of 0.71 percent…”Monetate

-The key point of social media – engagement
+The customer engagement of social media

 Looking narrowly at ‘conversion’ is probably the wrong way to approach social media and its value for business.
 ‘Social’ media is about building trust and loyalty amongst a group of followers.
 It’s about showing customers and potential customers the kind of business they are about to buy from.

-- Click through to social
+Click through to social

-- Show your true colours
+Show your true colours

 Your social media is where you can engage with your customers and potential customers.
 It may not show up in your conversion rates, but an active social media presence will win you customers over a competitor who does nothing on social – or worse, has a poorly maintained presence.

-The ‘free advertising’ of social media
+The free advertising of social media

-- Many people search on social
+Many people search on social

 Even if social doesn’t drive conversions, don’t forget that many of us now search on social media in the same way that we would on Google.
 Our purchasing decisions are complex – the internet allows us to research away to our heart’s content, and social search is one important element to that.